How To Fill Out The Vermont Articles of Organization

 There are a few requirements when choosing a Vermont LLC name.

 1. The name of your LLC must not be too similar to the name of another business entity already registered with the state of Vermont.
-You can verify name availability by doing a Vermont LLC name search with the Vermont Secretary of State to be sure the LLC name is available.
+You can enter some alternative choices, but the Secretary of State will assign the highest priority name.
+I would first verify that the name is available by doing a Vermont LLC name search with the Vermont Secretary of State.

 2. The name of the LLC must include one of the following entity identifiers at the end of the business name: